we can help you prepare, draft, lodge and manage your defence ombudsman application.

-Features of the new Defence Reparation Scheme include:
+Features of the Defence Ombudsman process include:

 - No requirement for survivors to have reported the matter to Defence previously, so survivors who have been reluctant to speak up and come forward in the past can still do so.

-- Survivors have up until 30 June 2021 to lodge a complaint and make an application for a reparation payment.
+- Survivors have until 30 June 2021 to lodge a complaint and make an application for a reparation payment.

 who can make a claim under the scheme?